What is Default Risk?

 One can access this risk by the ratings given by the credit rating agencies.
 If the ratings are equal to or below BB, then the risk is high.

 #2 – Past Performance and Quarterly Results

-It can be assessed by the past performance of the company like if a company has defaulted in repayment of debt in the past the default risk is to be accessed as high or If there are poor quarterly results published the chances of loss and risk is high.
+It can be assessed by the past performance of the company like if a company has defaulted in repayment of debt in the past, the default risk is to be accessed as high, or If there are poor quarterly results published, the chances of loss and risk are high.

 #3 – Market Position and Goodwill

-If the company or borrower has a higher reputation in the market that means the company or borrower has great goodwill.
-So, one can trust the borrower and invest or lend the money on the basis of reputation in the market on the faith that borrower will overcome the unfavorable situation.
+If the company or borrower has a higher reputation in the market, that means the company or borrower has excellent goodwill.
+So, one can trust the borrower and invest or lend the money based on reputation in the market on the faith that the borrower will overcome the unfavorable situation.

 #4 – Type of Borrower